A mug, pen and paper work on a wooden table.Rental payments are our main source of income and we use it to:

 What will you spend the extra rental income on?

-Rental money is always spent on maintaining your home, delivering new homes and investing in our communities.
-We regularly share how we're performing through the Annual Report to Residents which you can view on our website.
+Costs have increased for everyone including us when providing services, some of the extra rental money will cover this increase in maintaining your home, delivering new homes and it will also allow us to continue investing in your communities.
+We share how we're performing and how rent is spent in our Annual Report to Residents which can be found on our website.

 I claim Universal Credit (UC), will I have to reapply and will this result in a delay in my rent being paid?

-You don’t have to complete a brand new claim with the Department for Work and Pensions (DWP), simply tell them, via the DWP portal (your journal), what the new amount will be.
+You don’t have to complete a brand new claim with the Department for Work and Pensions (DWP), simply tell them, via your ‘to do list’ on the DWP portal what the new amount will be.
 We will confirm the increase with them (via the landlord portal).

 What if UC doesn’t cover the rent increase?

-If your UC allowance doesn’t cover the additional rent, we recommend that you contact our Welfare Team on 01296 732600.
+If your UC allowance doesn’t cover the additional rent, we recommend that you contact our Universal Credit Officer on 01296 732600.

 I don’t claim benefits, do I have to adjust my Direct Debit (DD) mandate with my bank or will this happen automatically?